Driving Home for Christmas

-"Driving Home for Christmas" is a Christmas song written and composed by British singer-songwriter Chris Rea.
+"Driving Home for Christmas" is a Christmas song written and composed by the English singer-songwriter Chris Rea.
 The first version was originally released as the B-side to his single "Hello Friend" in 1986.
 In October 1988, a re-recorded version served as one of two new songs on Rea's first compilation album New Light Through Old Windows.
 It was issued as the fourth single from the album in November 1988, where it peaked at number 53 on the UK Singles Chart as the lead track of The Christmas EP.

-Despite its original modest chart placement, the song has made a reappearance on the UK Singles Chart every year since 2007 when it peaked at No. 33, and is featured among the Top 10 Christmas singles.
+Despite its original modest chart placement, and the fact Rea never performed it live on tour until 2014, the song has made a reappearance on the UK Singles Chart every year since 2007 when it peaked at No. 33, and is featured among the Top 10 Christmas singles.
 It reached a new peak of number 10 on the UK Singles Chart in 2021.
+The 2004 single version started to receive certifications by BPI only since 2014, raising from Silver to 4× Platinum by 2025.

 In a UK-wide poll in December 2012, it was voted twelfth on the ITV television special The Nation's Favourite Christmas Song.

-The song has since been covered by numerous artists, including Engelbert Humperdinck.
-A 2011 version by Stacey Solomon peaked at number 27 on the UK Singles Chart.

 Background

 In interviews for the BBC Radio 4 programme Today in 2009, and The Guardian in 2016, Rea said he wrote "Driving Home for Christmas" many years before its first recording; this was in 1978 when Rea needed to get home to Middlesbrough from Abbey Road Studios in London.
 His wife had come down to drive him home in her Austin Mini to save money because it was cheaper to drive than travel by train.
 Rea was recently out of contract and the record company was unwilling to pay for the rail ticket.
 The inspiration for the song came as they were getting stuck in heavy traffic, while the snow was falling.
 He started looking at the other motorists, who "all looked so miserable.
 Jokingly, I started singing: "We're driving home for Christmas..."
 Then, whenever the streetlights shone inside the car, I started writing down lyrics".
-Rea said Driving Home for Christmas is a "car version of a carol", and that he wrote it for Van Morrison but did not manage to get it to him.
+Rea said "Driving Home for Christmas" is a "car version of a carol", and that he wrote it for Van Morrison but did not manage to get it to him.